Ferris wheel: Double and triple wheels

 Swiss broker Intamin marketed a similar series of double wheels manufactured by Waagner-Biro, comprising a vertical column supporting a straight cantilever arm, with each end of the cantilever arm ending in a spoked Ferris wheel.
-The first Intamin produced was Giant Wheel at Hersheypark in Hershey, Pennsylvania, which operated from 1973 to 2004.
+The first Intamin product was Giant Wheel at Hersheypark in Hershey, Pennsylvania, which operated from 1973 to 2004.
 Other double wheels made by Waagner-Biro/Intamin include Zodiac (Kings Island, Mason, Ohio; 1975–86; moved to Wonderland Sydney and operated 1989–2004), Scorpion (Parque de la Ciudad, Buenos Aires, Argentina; 1982–2003), and Double Wheel (Kuwait Entertainment City, Kuwait City, Kuwait; 1984–91).

 A triple variant was custom designed for the Marriott Corporation and debuted at both Marriott's Great America parks (now Six Flags Great America, Gurnee, Illinois, and California's Great America, Santa Clara) in 1976 as Sky Whirl.
 Each ride had three main components: the three spiders/wheels with their passenger cars; the triple-spoked supporting arm; and the single central supporting column.
 Each wheel rotated about one of the three ends of the supporting arm.
-The supporting arm would in turn rotate around its central hub as a single unit about the top of the supporting column.
+The supporting arm would, in turn, rotate about its central hub as a single unit at the top of the supporting column.
 The axis about which the supporting arm turned was offset from vertical (i.e., the plane of rotation was not horizontal), so that as the supporting arm rotated, each wheel was raised and lowered.
 When lowered, one wheel was horizontal at ground level.
 At the same time, the other wheels remained raised and continued to rotate in a near-vertical plane at considerable height.
 The lowered horizontal wheel was brought to a standstill for simultaneous loading and unloading of all its passenger cars.

 The Sky Whirl was also known as a triple Ferris wheel, Triple Giant Wheel, or Triple Tree Wheel; it was 33 m in height.
 The Sky Whirl in Santa Clara was filmed for a memorable rescue scene in Beverly Hills Cop III (renamed to "The Spider" for the film).
 The Santa Clara ride, renamed Triple Wheel in post-Marriott years, closed on September 1, 1997.
 The Gurnee ride closed in 2000.
 Two triple wheels were built for Asian clients: Tree Triple Wheel at Seibu-en (Tokorozawa, Saitama, Japan; 1985–2004) and Hydra at Lotte World (Seoul, South Korea; 1989–97).